SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

   At level 14 or above, can be used twice per short rest and the damage is increased by an additional +2d6.

+### Level 17

+* Final Word

+Whenever you break the spellcasting concentration of an enemy, that enemy becomes silenced until the end of your next turn.

 ### Level 20

 * Improved Divine Intervention